MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

-## September xx, 2021
+## September 11, 2021

-Microsoft has released the latest **Microsoft Edge Stable Channel (Version VERSION #)**, which incorporates the latest Security Updates of the Chromium project.
+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 93.0.961.47)**, which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide)

 ## September 9, 2021